Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 Unfortunately, if you do not keep your cat's claws trimmed regularly, this can be very painful!
 Sometimes your cat will come find you when you are laying in bed and climb up on your stomach and dig in with their sharp nails.
 It's hard to get them to move because you don't want to discourage their affection, but you also don't want to be left with tons of tiny scratches all over your stomach.

 The best thing you can do to combat this issue is to have a spare, soft, fuzzy blanket around that you can quickly throw over your stomach when your cat tries to hop on your lap or wants to jump up on your bed and climb onto your stomach.
 Fleece blankets tend to work well for this—avoid blankets that can shred and become stringy from the damage.
-Also go for something washable.
+Also, go for something washable.
 We will discuss more helpful tips below.

 Cats Also Knead to Mark Territory

 Cats are extremely territorial, and the mere act of kneading with their claws and paws on objects releases their scent as well.
-There are actual scent glands on the bottom of a cat's paw pads that can communicate to other cats who has been there, what a cat's current mood is, and what their reproductive status is (and more).
+There are actual scent glands on the bottom of a cat's paw pads that can communicate to other cats who have been there, what a cat's current mood is, and what their reproductive status is (and more).

 If your cat is intact and female, it's also possible that they are kneading objects or the air to indicate that they are in their reproductive prime and ready to mate.
 This will also be coupled by other indications that your cat is in heat.